jakeyjakeyy/dfchronicles-dev/README.md

   python manage.py migrate
   ```

-- **AI:** By default there will not be any communication with OpenAI API, and the server will return a preset response.
+- **AI:** By default, there will not be any communication with the OpenAI API, and the server will return a preset response.

   If you would like a real generation from the OpenAI API, follow these steps: